What time will the auditors be arriving? What is the tentative agenda?

 What hours will the auditors work?

-The auditors typically work from 8:00 am to 6:00 pm.
-However, the auditors may request to work additional hours.
+The auditors typically work from 8:00 am to 6:00 pm, however they may request to work additional hours.

 Should I provide food for the auditors?